|

 centre of Great Leighs is a rock which is often claimed to be the

-original ‘witch’s stone’, but can’t possibly be, as it’s only the size
+original ‘witch’s stone’, but can’t possibly be, as it’s not very large,

 You can see the rather pathetic stone in the foreground of